OMAS-IIIF/oldaplib/docs/knowledge_base.md

 information about this serialization format see also the [W3C-article](https://www.w3.org/TR/2023/WD-rdf12-trig-20231104/).

-The TRIG-format requires URI's to be enclosed in `<`, `>` brackets.
-For a RDF statement/triple, the following rules
+The TRIG-format requires URN's to be enclosed in `<`, `>` brackets.
+If a `namespace` with a `prefix` (see W3C [Vocabularies](https://www.w3.org/TR/rdf11-concepts/#vocabularies)) is being used, a URN may be given with a shorthand notation `prefix:name` without `<`, `>`brackets.
-apply:
+For a RDF statement/triple, the following rules apply:

 #### Subject

-A subject is **always** represented as URI.
-If several statements apply to the _same_ subject, the _same_ URI must be used.
-Thus, the subject-URI uniquely identifies a real world instance of an object or concept.
-The URI *may* resolve – if entered to a webbrowser – to a web page describing the object/concept.
+A subject is **always** represented as URN.
+If several statements apply to the _same_ subject, the _same_ URN must be used.
+Thus, the subject-URN uniquely identifies a real world instance of an object or concept.
+The URN *may* resolve – if entered to a webbrowser – to a web page describing the object/concept.
 But this resolution is absolutely not required!

 #### Predicate

 The predicate describes a property of the subject.
-In order to use predicates in a consistent way, predicates are also identified by URI's.
+In order to use predicates in a consistent way, predicates are also identified by URN's.
 The predicate must be used in a consistent manner.
 Usually the exact meaning of the predicates is defined in accompanying documents or – even – better directly within the data using RDF-Schema.
 RDF-Schema has two predefined properties, `rdfs:label` and `rdfs:comment` for documentation purposes.